Experience you know and trust—a combination of tried and tested antigens with VAXELIS1,2

 • Non-inferiority criterion—lower bound of 95% CI around GMC ratio >0.67—not met for:

-• In Study 006, the non-inferiority criteria was met for FHA GMC was met following the toddler dose of Pentacel®.
+In study 006, Anti-FHA was resolved following the toddler dose of Pentacel®.

-CI, confidence interval; FHA, pertussis filamentous hemagglutinin; GCM, geometric mean concentration; PRN pertussis pertactin.
+CI, confidence interval; FHA, pertussis filamentous hemagglutinin; GMC, geometric mean concentration; PRN, pertussis pertactin.

 All brands mentioned are the trademarks of their respective owners.